Economic Models: Aggregate Supply and Aggregate Demand

 The AD-AS model assumes there is an economic output equilibrium, where, if short-term disturbances moved the economy away from that equilibrium, then corrective forces will move the economy back toward equilibrium over the long run.
 Shocks to the economy can come from the supply or demand side.
 Major shocks have already occurred to the United States economy.

 Both demand and supply shocks occurred during the Great Depression.
 On the one hand, aggregate demand declined because the great stock market crash in 1929 devastated consumer and business sentiment.
 The government made it worse by contracting the money supply when it should have expanded the money supply.
-On the other hand, the aggregate supply of crops also decreased because of the severe drought in the Midwest, made worse by poor farming practices and water mismanagement, which promoted soil erosion by wind, creating such great clouds of dust that it became known as the Dust Bowl.
+On the other hand, the aggregate supply of crops also decreased because of the severe drought in the Midwest, made worse by poor farming practices and water mismanagement, which promoted soil erosion by wind, creating such great clouds of dust that it was called the Dust Bowl.

 In the 1970s, the OPEC countries limited the supply of oil and natural gas, causing the prices of both to spike.
 Not only did this reduce economic output, but it also temporarily moved the natural economic output leftward, since the economy cannot produce as much as it previously could with cheap energy.